ttopper/CPSC128/docs/04_Repetition/29_A_list_creating_function_range.md

 Example:

     >>> range(1, 20, 5)
+    range(1,20,5)

+To see the list created by `range` you need to tell python to display the range of numbers as a list.

+    >>> list(range(1, 20, 5))
     [1, 6, 11, 16]

-You can tell that the value `range` returns is a list by the square brackets and the commas.
+A list of things in python is easy to identify because of the square brackets and the commas.

 Notes: